Home ยป Recipes ยป Desserts

 • Only 130 calories in a single serving.

-• Perfect tangy dessert to bring to parties to share.
+• Perfect tangy dessert to bring to parties.

 Ingredients for key lime pie bars including graham crackers, Greek yogurt, and condensed milk.

-Key Lime Juice: Grocery store-bought is totally fine.
-Fresh lime juice also works.
-It would take about 7-8 regular limes to yield 1 cup of juice.
-If you can’t find key lime any lime juice works!
-Store bought is a bit less tart and my preferred.
+• Key Lime Juice: fresh lime juice takes about 7-8 regular limes to yield 1 cup of juice.
+I prefer grocery store bottled key lime juice because it’s a bit less tart and makes the recipe much faster.

-Sweetened Condensed Milk: I use one 14 oz. can of fat-free, you can use full fat as well.
+• Fat-Free Sweetened Condensed Milk: you can use full fat as well.

-Non-fat Greek Yogurt: Fage non-fat plain is always my go-to.
-Any fat % plain Greek yogurt works!
+• Non-fat Greek Yogurt: Fage non-fat plain is my go-to.
+Use full-fat for a richer filling.

-In a medium bowl, combine graham cracker crumbs and melted coconut oil.
+In a medium bowl, using a hand mixer or wooden spoon, combine graham cracker crumbs and melted coconut oil.
 Mix to make sure the cracker pieces are all wet.
-Press the mixture firmly into the bottom of your prepared dish to form the crust.
+Press the mixture firmly into the bottom of your prepared pan to form the crust.
 Bake the crust for 10 minutes, then remove it from the oven and set it aside.

 Collage of creating key lime pie bar crust.

 While the crust is cooling, prepare the filling.
-In a large bowl, combine lime juice, lime zest, egg whites, fat-free sweetened condensed milk, and non-fat Greek yogurt.
+In a large mixing bowl, using a hand mixer, combine lime juice, lime zest, egg whites, fat-free sweetened condensed milk, and non-fat Greek yogurt at medium speed.
 Whisk the mixture until it’s well combined.
 Pour the filling over the baked crust and spread it into an even layer with a spatula.

 Bake for 30-35 minutes, or until the filling is set in the center, slightly jiggly but firm and the edges begin to pull away from the sides of the pan.